An award-winning journalist explains how you’re postponing success when you set goals that are too ambitious for your current reality.

 (Did I just hear a collective gasp?)

 But perhaps you don’t need to revise that first chapter forty times until you’ve finished the entire first draft.
-Maybe instead of writing the perfect first draft of a novel, you can just write a novel and leave the perfection for when you’re editing?
+Maybe instead of making it perfect, you can just write a novel and leave the perfection for when you’re editing?

 3. Set “Do” goals, not “Be” goals

-“Send information about my book to five new media outlets daily,” on the other hand, is an achievable and measurable goal.
+“Send information about my book to five new media outlets daily,” while an ambitious goal, is achievable and measurable.

 4. Are your goals achievable?

-Mine certainly aren’t.
+My goals are not only too ambitious, but unachievable.
 I’m going to put a deposit on a house in London with the money from my Booker prize and be a New York Times bestselling author by the end of this year.
-I, of course, haven’t yet finished the novel that took 3 YEARS to get to the first draft stage or have a nonfiction book deal because I haven’t sent the sample chapters out to agents.
+I, of course, haven’t yet finished the novel that took 3 years to get to the first draft stage or have a nonfiction book deal because I haven’t sent the sample chapters out to agents.
 (Five points to you for picking up on the self-loathing in that sentence.)
 But it’s okay, because I have dreams, yo!

-Dreams are good to have and I have lots, many of which I do really hope to achieve.
-But this year, my only goals need to be to hit my six-figure income target, finish my novel, and double The International Freelancer’s subscriber base.
-Achievable and realistic.
+Dreams are wonderful to have and I have lots, many of which I do really hope to achieve.
+But this year, my only goals need to be to hit my six-figure income target, finish my novel, and double my subscriber base.
+Not too ambitious and totally realistic.

-If I manage to get all that done (and it’s quite a bit) I should be proud of myself, not giving myself thirty lashes for not having done more.
+If I get all that done, I should be proud of myself, not giving myself thirty lashes for not having done more.

 FREE RESOURCE: